 A provider must have a separate written record for each recipient served by the agency.
 It is the responsibility of the provider to have adequate documentation of services offered to waiver recipients for the purposes of continuity of care, support for the individuals and the need for adequate monitoring of progress toward outcomes and services received.
-This documentation is an on-going chronology of services received and undertaken on behalf of the recipient.
+This documentation is an ongoing chronology of services received and undertaken on behalf of the recipient.

-Recipient records and location of documents within the record must be consistent among all records.
+All recipient records and location of documents contained therein must be maintained consistently in the agency.
 Records must be appropriately maintained so that current material can be located in the record.

-The OCDD does not prescribe a specific format for documentation, but must find all components outlined below in each recipient's active record.
+The Office of Citizens with Developmental Disabilities (OCDD) does not prescribe a specific format for documentation, but all components outlined below must be in each recipient's active record.